Gods of Egypt is not entirely horrid. But it would have been much better as a video game. Much, much better.

 Outside of that, Gods of Egypt is not entirely a disaster.
 It’s incoherent at parts, and the more you think about the plot, the more ridiculous everything feels.

-Gerard Butler’s statuesque screen presence and Brenton Thwaites’ boyish amiability also injected some enjoyable moments into the convoluted story.
+Gerard Butler’s statuesque screen presence and Brenton Thwaites’ boyish amiability naturally injected some enjoyable moments into the convoluted story as well.
 The only problem was that these moments were on the whole, too rare and too far apart.
-The chaotic action that fill in do try to make up for it, but sadly, bangs and destruction could only do so much.
+The chaotic action that fills in makes up for this a little, but sadly, bangs and destruction could only do so much.

 Check out my other snappy movie reviews!